apecloud/kubeblocks/docs/api_docs/kubeblocks-for-pulsar/cluster-management/scale-for-pulsar.md

 # Scale for a Pulsar cluster

+You can scale a Pulsar cluster in two ways, vertical scaling and horizontal scaling.

 ## Vertical scaling

 You can vertically scale a cluster by changing resource requirements and limits (CPU and storage).
 For example, if you need to change the resource class from 1C2G to 2C4G, vertical scaling is what you need.